Superannuation really should be fairly straight forward, but instead all governments like to tinker with it.

 Once added to your Super Fund, it is invested and preserved until you retire.

-- Under the current rules, if you start a pension after the age of 60, your pension payments will be tax free to you.
+- Under the current rules, if you start an Account Based Pension after the age of 60, your pension payments will be tax free to you.

 Now that you have a few of the basics sorted out, let’s look at a few more of the important issues in a bit more detail.